ameerkat/sc2ranks-php/README.markdown

 * Add support for batch requests
 * Add other helper functions for processing returned data
 * Add documentation somewhere for the returned object structure
+* Add link to API site, other API's